spstam/MIPS-5-stage-pipeline/extended_instructions/README.md

 ## Note

-While these instructions have been tested, there may still be edge cases or bugs.
+While these instructions have been tested, in this version of the extentions there may still be edge cases or bugs.
 Please report any issues you encounter.